-How to Stand Out When Your Competitors All Look the Same
+How to Stand Out When Your Competitors All Look the Same You won't be remembered if you aren't heard.

 We've all been there.
 Standing in the wine aisle, trying to pick out a bottle to bring home for dinner.
 For the vast majority who don't know their Petite Sirahs from their Cabernet Francs, the process of elimination might start by looking for eye-catching labels.
 If none strike a chord, one might stick to a varietal they know, assuming they will get something familiar.
 And then there is always the price point option, as conventional wisdom tells us that the more expensive a bottle of wine is, the better it must be.